-A subsector of the broader Healthcare and Social Services industry, Ambulatory Health Care Services serves a broad range of patients and represents an important field as many of these services can be considered preventative care therefore allowing patients to potentially avoid future diseases, disabilities, or other health problems before they become serious and/or life-threatening.6 This allows patients to not only be more aware of their own health but also serves to improve life expectancy without significantly increasing costs as it allows patients to avoid larger, more expensive treatments associated with more serious or acute health conditions.7
+Care Services serves a broad range of patients and represents an important field as many of these services can be considered preventative care therefore allowing patients to potentially avoid future diseases, disabilities, or other health problems before they become serious and/or life-threatening.
+This allows patients to not only be more aware of their own health but also serves to improve life expectancy without significantly increasing costs as it allows patients to avoid larger, more expensive treatments associated with more serious or acute health conditions.

-The associated improvement to life expectancy, enhanced quality of life and future potential costs savings indicates the expansion and support of this priority sector could have dramatic benefits for residents in disinvested communities.
+The associated improvement to life expectancy, enhanced quality of life and potential savings indicates the expansion and support of this priority sector could have dramatic benefits for residents in disinvested communities.
 Not only a significant source of regional jobs, Ambulatory Health Care Services could serve to raise health equity across regional populations by improving access to more affordable services which improve long-term health and help to avoid serious health concerns and costs.
-This is especially true for middle-age and older generations in disinvested communities who may be more susceptible to diseases or disabilities than residents in more affluent areas who likely have better access to or can afford health services.8 With Orange County's median age increasing from 36.7 in 2012 to 39.5 in 2022, and the proportion of seniors residents expected to grow from 18 percent in 2023 to 29 percent by 2060, the region stands to benefit greatly from improving support and access to this sector.9
+This is especially true for middle-age and older generations in disinvested communities who may be more susceptible to diseases or disabilities than residents in more affluent areas who likely have better access to or can afford health services.
+With Orange County's median age increasing from 36.7 in 2012 to 39.5 in 2022, and the proportion of seniors residents expected to grow from 18 percent in 2023 to 29 percent by 2060, the region stands to benefit greatly from improving support and access to this sector.